 This article is written and photographed by All Things Madison student intern, Brandon Clark, a senior at Bob Jones High School.

-The cool exterior art at Altered Reality on Highway 72 is the first clue that one is about to have his or her reality altered once one walks through the doors.
+The cool exterior art at Altered Reality, a location to play virtual reality in Madison, Alabama, is the first clue that one is about to have his or her reality altered once one walks through the doors.

 Owner Susann Gardner prides the business on being “a place where you can come and alter your reality, period.”

 A common misconception that Gardner hears often is that a guest “can’t get into virtual reality” or that “it’s just not for me.”

 “Just try it,” encourages Gardner.
 “Don’t think it’s not for you because VR has something for everybody.”